 The Philippines has plenty of breathtaking places to visit and the Batanes Islands are among the best.
-The scenery here is on a par with backpacking in New Zealand, which is some statement considering how beautiful New Zealand is.
+The scenery here is on par with backpacking in New Zealand, which is some statement considering how beautiful New Zealand is.

 The islands are the northernmost province in the Philippines and it’s almost as close to Taiwan as it is to the nearest Filipino island, Luzon!

 Of the ten islands, only the largest three are inhabited, Batan, Itbayat, and Sabtang.
 The islands have green rolling hills and pristine beaches.
-Sabtang beach is one of the best in the province.
+Sabtang Beach is one of the best in the province.

 The Batanes Islands aren’t the easiest place in the Philippines to get to.
 But if you do visit, you’ll be blown away by the beauty of these unspoilt islands!